Duke BSE and MEM: 4+1

 - You need to earn at least a B in each graduate level course for it to count toward your MEM degree.

-- In order to complete the program in only one additional year, you must complete the required internship the summer between your undergraduate degree and the start of your master's program at Duke.
+- In order for students admitted as undergraduates to complete the program in only one additional year, you must complete the required internship the summer between your undergraduate degree and the start of your master's program at Duke.

 - Spring of Junior Year for admission in Fall of Senior year